BovReg/BovReg_eQTL/README.md

      - Read type: --pairedEnd_reads, --singleEnd_reads
      - Strandedness: --firstStranded, --secondStranded and --unStranded
    - Additionally, all the other parameters required to run the pipeline are defined in [nextflow.config](https://github.com/BovReg/BovReg_eQTL/blob/main/nextflow.config) file, users can change the default values if required.

+ ## Citation
+If you use eQTL-Detect for your analysis, please cite the following article [chtineedi et al. 2024 NAR Genomics & Bioinformatics](https://doi.org/10.1093/nargab/lqae122)